Scientific name: Persicaria virginiana

 My parents had this plant in their back yard when I was a kid.
 I had no idea what it was back then, but when it went to seed, I would go back there, and pull on its long tails, stripping it of flowers (or seeds – I’m still not sure what I was stripping – probably the flowers).
 It was a relaxing fun thing to do in childhood.
 It spread pretty well, so I (hopefully), didn’t end up eradicating it.

-Fast forward 30 years, and I’m staring down at the same plant.
-I rediscovered it in full bloom, growing in the shadiest, deepest section of the rain-garden in our back yard.
+Fast forward 30 years, and I’m rediscovering the same plant in a whole new light!
+As an adult, it returned itself to the focus of my attention in my yard far away from where I grew up, in full bloom, growing in the shadiest, deepest section of my raingarden.
 This time, I didn’t strip it, I scoured the internet, and pestered the plant-ID Facebook groups to find its name, and to my joy, discovered it was the native!

 I’m looking forward to watching it spread because it’s such an underrated native plant.
-As it matures, it produces rich green, and bushy leaves, and grows under the cover of trees.
-So, if you’re struggling to find a good shade-loving plant in a moderately wet location, this is for you!
+As it matures, it produces rich green, and bushy leaves, and grows under the cover of trees (a perfect replacement for your dear-ravaged hostas).
+So, if you’re struggling to find a good shade-loving plant in a moderately wet location, that is also juglone resistant this is for you!